 Besides that, there are also communities on Facebook such as ‘Jobs for Caring MOMS Malaysia’ ‘Persatuan Kelab Tukang Jahit Seluruh Malaysia’ that might be of interest.
 These are mostly women’s network based on common interests, which also allows for opportunities to generate a side income by pursuing your passion for baking, sewing, tutoring, baby sitting… you name it!

 All the suggestions above are still active income generation.
 What would be ideal is to have income coming in passively with little or minimal effort.
 Consider setting aside a portion of the active income generation to fund investments to create passive income streams.
 Foundations are laid one brick at a time.
 ‘Sedikit-Sedikit, Lama-Lama Jadi Bukit’.
-Also, with the new year approaching close, read up our article as we share ‘7 Ways to Achieve your Financial Goals in 2020’.
+Have you got your financial goals in check?
+If not, read up our article as we share ‘7 Ways to Achieve your Financial Goals in 2020’.

 This article is prepared by Direct Lending, an online personal lending platform with the mission to provide simple, safe and affordable financing to all hardworking adults.
 We help borrowers to find, apply and receive financing that most suit them.
 Our service is 100% free.